open62541pp/open62541pp/doc/guide/error_handling.md

 - opcua::Result<T>::value returns the value or throws an opcua::BadStatus exception if the status code is bad
 - opcua::Result<T>::valueOr returns the value or the provided default value if the status code is bad
 - opcua::Result<T>::code returns the status code directly

-The result type is consistently used for all functions in the opcua::services namespace.
-For codebases that do not use exceptions, these functions can provide an alternative error-handling strategy.

 **Example:**